-Magic Trick Problem
+Magic Trick

 You have been approached by the well-known magician Teller (the quieter half of the duo Penn and Teller).
 He is interested in using intellectual property to protect one of his more striking tricks, which he calls "Shadows."
 At your request, he has written up a short description of the trick.
-Here are some of the possible scenarios he is afraid of:
+Here are some of the possible risks he is concerned about:

-- 1. A disgruntled assistant offers to sell the secret of the trick on eBay. - 2.
-Fans post unauthorized videos of Teller performing the trick. - 3.
-Other magicians start performing similar tricks, stealing away his audiences. - 4.
-A magic supply company starts selling kits that promise to let anyone perform "Teller's Rose and Shadows trick."
+- A disgruntled assistant offers to sell the secret of the trick on eBay. - Fans post unauthorized videos of Teller performing the trick. - Other magicians start performing similar tricks, stealing away his audiences. - A magic supply company starts selling kits that promise to let anyone perform "Teller's Rose and Shadows trick."

-Advise Teller on which forms of intellectual property he can and should employ, and what if anything he needs to do to secure those forms of protection.
-If you need more information from him, explain what you need to know and how the answer would affect your advice.
+Advise Teller on which forms of intellectual property he can and should employ, what if anything he needs to do, and which of these risks he will be protected against.

-Notes: Ignore the statement in the description referring to "1983"; assume that the problem is set in the present day.
-Video of the trick is available online at https://www.youtube.com/watch?v=etuVHEHF3FM, but for purposes of the problem, you should assume that this clip does not exist.
+Notes: Ignore the statement in the description referring to "1983"; instead assume that the problem is set in the present day.
+Also ignore the docket watermark at the top of the description.
+Video of the trick is available online here, but for purposes of the problem, you should assume that this clip does not exist.